Fostering diversity & talent

 Despite our best efforts, at apidays we share diversity challenges common in the technology industry.
-Our speaker line-ups and participation fall short of reflecting the broader population, let alone the potential users of our solutions.
-We are committed to changing this, starting with our Women In APIs program.
-When we take a look at the variety of people that make great APIs, we see a huge community of people beyond those who design, code, and maintain APIs.
+Participation falls short of reflecting the broader population, let alone the potential users of our solutions.
+We are committed to changing this, with our Women In APIs program.
+We see a huge community of people in APIs beyond those who design, code, and maintain APIs.
 People who manage projects, design business strategies, help customers succeed, found or lead businesses, direct marketplaces, run DevRel, market or evangelise APIs.
 People who lobby, write laws or influence public policy.
-From this wide population, we want to reach out to more women: to give them opportunities and encouragement to showcase their work and be more widely appreciated for their talent and contribution.
+From this wide population, we want to reach out to more people: to give them opportunities and encouragement to showcase their work and be more widely appreciated for their talent and contribution.

 Members of our community are as diverse and as widely spread around the world as the nature of the API activities and industries they work in.
 Register here for free membership which gives you access to our programs, professional networking events and others in our community.
 Everyone is welcome and we look forward to meeting you!

 Connecting with our community gets you an invitation to our slack channel, the opportunity to get to know other members and advance notice of Women In API activities and events.

 Registering as one of our experienced API and industry/technology professionals as a coach / mentor provides the opportunity for others to learn from you as well as giving you the opportunity to broaden your own personal network in other industries, API domains and/or geographies.